xflr6/graphviz/docs/api.rst

      |
      |  source
      |      The DOT source code as string (read from file).
      |
+     |      Normalizes so that the string always ends in a final newline.
+     |
      |  ----------------------------------------------------------------------
      |  Methods inherited from graphviz.rendering.Render: